croqaz/achaea.js/docs/Events.md

 Emitted after your vitals, experience, or any other player variable is updated.

-You probably don't need to use it like that; it is used by the interface to display your stats.
+It is used by the interface to display your stats.

 ### inv:update